byrd-laif/soilMakers/readme.md

 *The Mother Tree; An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
 Soil Sisters relate to Earth, Gaia as 'The Live And Dynamic Evolutionary Partner' in the shaping of the set, setting and the process, healing the soil to heal the soul.*

 ## Environ-Mental Health ~ *The ethics of ecology;* Learning to live in the light of Nature.

 **The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections.
 Ones dream and the dream of the planet As One.**

-***Connection with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - Is The Expression Of A Biological Need.
+***Becoming a part of the circle of life; connecting with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - Is The Expression Of A Biological Need.

 ### *Loss of biodiversity is catastrophic, impacts are symbiotic and happen within the physical body and Mother Earth, far into future generations.*